-This burial grounds project is grouped as follows: (1) SWMUs 5 and 6; (2) SWMUs 2, 3, 7, and 30; (3) SWMU 4; and (4) SWMUs 9, 10, and 145.
+Currently, this burial grounds project is grouped as follows: (1) SWMUs 5 and 6; (2) SWMUs 2, 3, 7, and 30; (3) SWMU 4; and (4) SWMUs 9, 10, and 145.
 To facilitate phased implementation of remedial action, SWMUs 2, 3, 7, and 30 will be divided further, and separate CERCLA documents (i.e., proposed plan, ROD, remedial design work plan, remedial design report, remedial action work plan, and remedial action completion report) will be developed for SWMUs 2 and 3 and SWMUs 7 and 30.
+These subprojects will be further evaluated as part of the CERCLA planning process and will include the proposed plans and RODs.
+The evaluation will take place prior to field execution of the remedial actions to determine whether these groupings should be further modified to consider a single or expanded area of contamination (i.e., contiguous contamination such as SWMUs 2, 3, and 4) to facilitate waste management activities.

 - (1) Based on DOE's recent reprioritization and proposal to focus near-term cleanup efforts on the C-400 Complex, finalization of the decision documents and implementation of any necessary CERCLA response actions for the BGOU have been resequenced to an out-year activity.
-The resequencing provides for any excavation activities (if that alternative is selected) to coincide with availability of a potential on-site waste disposal facility (OSWDF).
-The resequencing also assumes the OSWDF alternative would be identified and selected as the preferred alternative under the waste disposal alternatives (WDA) project. - (2) A supplemental RI and the associated RI Report Addendum will precede the SWMUs 9, 10, and 145 FS. - (3) SWMU 2, SWMU 3, SWMU 4, and SWMU 7 contain PTW. - (4) Soil cover (18-inch) is expected to be included in the remedy selected for SWMU 145. - (5) SWMUs 5 and 6 are expected to implement a Kentucky Subtitle D cap if containment is selected as the final remedy.
+The resequencing provides for any excavation activities (if that alternative is selected) to coincide with availability of a potential OSWDF.
+The resequencing also assumes the OSWDF alternative would be identified and selected as the preferred alternative under the waste disposal alternatives (WDA) project. - (2) A supplemental RI and the associated RI Report Addendum will precede the SWMUs 9, 10, and 145 FS.